 Having been marred by reports of long-standing delays and overheating concerns in recent weeks – claims the company has vehemently refuted – the 1.56GHz, 64-bit octa-core Snapdragon 810 is now making its way to handsets, and you won’t be left wanting for power.

 According to our tests, the high profile, high performance Snapdragon 805 follow-on should even offer just a little more grunt than the Exynos chip expected to power the upcoming Samsung Galaxy S6.

 Benchmarks are, of course, only an indication of the performance on an actual phone or tablet, but these tests provide a flavour of what to expect.

-Putting the Snapdragon 810 through its paces on a 2K display-packing, Android 5.0.2, test unit, the chipset recorded a record-breaking score of 61,499 on the popular AnTuTu test suite.
+Putting the Snapdragon 810 through its paces on a 2K display-packing, Android 5.0.2, test unit,

 According to leaks earlier this week, Samsung’s own Exynos 7420 chip – which the Korean manufacturer has reportedly ditched Qualcomm in favour of – recorded a score of 60,978 across the same test criteria.

 Although the gap to the Exynos chip is marginal, the gulf between the 810’s performance capabilities and those of the preceding 805 and 801 chips is huge.

 Where the 805 powered Samsung Galaxy Note 4 scored 49,136 through AnTuTu’s benchmark tests, the 801 running Sony Xperia Z3 recorded a mark of ‘just’ 42,334.